 Frequently Asked Questions (FAQ):

-The global gelatin market is projected to reach USD 5.1 billion by 2028 growing at a CAGR of 6.6% from 2023 to 2028.
+The gelatin market is estimated at USD 4.0 billion in 2024 and is projected to reach USD 5.6 billion by 2029, at a CAGR of 6.9% from 2024 to 2029.

 To speak to our analyst for a discussion on the above findings, click Speak to Analyst